-A colloquium or journal club, consisting of regular meetings of the instructors and the graduate students, may be required by any department as part of the regular program of study without such requirements appearing on the transcript as registered courses; such requirements shall be clearly stated in the departmental supplementary document.
+A colloquium or journal club, consisting of regular meetings of the instructors and the graduate students, may be required by any department as part of the regular program of study without such requirements appearing on the transcript as registered courses.

-Graduate Financial Support Awards and Prizes
+3. Graduate Financial Support Awards and Prizes